New Yemen genetic group discovered

 Image: Qima Coffee

 Faris Sheibani founded Qima Coffee only a few years ago when he identified the opportunity for coffee to lift up the livelihoods of the people of his native Yemen.
-Seeing the potential for coffee to provide much required income, Qima partnered with Dr. Christophe Montagnon of RD2 Vision to spearhead scientific research study to map the genetics of the coffee that has been cultivated on the terraced hills of Yemen for centuries.
-The results identified an entirely new genetic ‘mother’ group – Yemenia – and the results in the cup were fantastic!
+Seeing the potential for coffee to provide much necessary income, Qima partnered with Dr. Christophe Montagnon of RD2 Vision to spearhead science study to map the genetics of the coffee that has been cultivated on the terraced hills of Yemen for centuries.
+The impacts identified an completely new genetic ‘mother’ group – Yemenia – and the results in the cup were excellent!
 Joining forces with the Alliance for Coffee Excellence (of COE fame), in 2020, Qima hosted an blind cupping of these distinctive coffees and the resulting top lots were offered to the world at an international auction.
 Thanks to our partnership with Upstream Coffee Imports, we managed to secure this special natural process coffee from the Mutawasat Community – among only 15 lots worldwide of this new genetic discovery.

 Image: Qima Coffee

-While these coffees are no doubt expensive, it’s the added genetic diversity adding to coffee’s resilience and the potential positive impact for the livelihoods of the worlds oldest coffee farming community, that should in fact stand out.
-The reality that the coffees from the Yemenia group are being likened to Gesha and turning up some intriguingly delicious flavours is just the icing on the cake!
+While these coffees are no doubt expensive, it’s the added genetic diversity adding to coffee’s resilience and the potential positive impact for the livelihoods of the worlds oldest coffee farming community, that should in reality stand out.
+The fact that the coffees from the Yemenia group are being likened to Gesha and turning up some intriguingly delicious flavours is just the icing on the cake!

 To hear more about the foundation of the discovery of Yemenia, watch this ideal interview between James Hoffman and Faris Sheibani of Qima Coffee…

-This article is based on the opinion from Five Senses, a wholesale coffee roaster and retail coffee seller, with an an incredible website.
+This post is based on the opinion from Five Senses, a wholesale coffee roaster and retail coffee seller, with an great website.